irsbugs/GStreaming/README.md

 ## Espeak

-**Espeak** is a text-to-speech that is installed on your laptop and does not require internet access.
+**Espeak** is a text-to-speech synthesizer that is installed on your computer and does not require internet access.
 There is also an Espeak plugin for GStreamer.

 The program...